Asia stocks fall after Fed says more US rate hikes likely

 The government is due to release unemployment data Thursday and a report on the broader jobs market on Friday.

-In energy markets, benchmark U.S. crude lost 53 cents to $89.47 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 43 cents to $89.57 in electronic trading on the New York Mercantile Exchange.
 The contract rose $1.63 to $90 on Wednesday.
-Brent crude, the price basis for international oil trading, shed 41 cents to $95.75 per barrel in London.
+Brent crude, the price basis for international oil trading, shed 27 cents to $95.89 per barrel in London.
 It rose $1.51 the previous session to $96.16 a barrel.

 By JOE McDONALD